MalikWhitten67/MTCSS-FREEROAM/README.md

 Welcome to The MTCSS MC Repo

 Please understand that everything displayed in this repo is not free of use! apps developed by me cannot be modified.
-How to update? - simply delete the old version if on windows and reinstall the latest, android just install the latest version with android it overwrites old files!
+How to update? - simply delete the old version if on windows and reinstall the latest, android just install the latest version  and it will overwrites old files!

 Latest Version:
 Windows: 1.0.0